 It is evident that the radiometer should be located in such a way that a shadow will not be cast upon it at any time (for example by masts or ventilation ducts).
-Note that hot exhaust gas (> 100 °C) will produce some radiation in the spectral range of the radiometer and cause an offset in the measurements.
 The radiometer should be distant from light-coloured walls or other objects likely to reflect sunlight onto it, or emitting short-wave radiation.

-The radiometer should be readily accessible for cleaning the outer dome, checking that it is level and inspecting the desiccant.
+The radiometer should be readily accessible for cleaning the outer dome, checking that it is level.